Talaria-Robotics/docs/software/README.md

 }
 ```

-`listenToRoute()` streams a sequence of events of any of the following formats.
+`listenToRoute()` streams a sequence of events from the Navigator of any of the following formats.
 Every event type has two properties: `$type` and `orderNumber`.
 The type property contains the name of the event type and is required so the client and deserialize the data into the proper structure.
-The `orderNumber` is an optional property that may be used by the client to process events correctly if they arrive out-of-order.
+The `orderNumber` is an optional property that may be used by the client to process events correctly if they arrive out of order.

 **In-transit:** The robot is on its way to the specified room.
 ```json